lelegard/rsabench/README.md

 # RSA Benchmarks

-This project runs hash tests on various CPU's using the OpenSSL cryptographic library.
+This project runs RSA tests on various CPU's using the OpenSSL cryptographic library.

 Note: equivalent [aesbench](https://github.com/lelegard/aesbench) and [shabench](https://github.com/lelegard/shabench) projects exist for AES and SHA hash functions.

+The tested key sizes are 2048, 3072, and 4096 bits.

+Encryptions use OAEP padding.
+Signatures use PSS padding.

 ## Performance results

-TBC
+The performances are displayed and sorted in number of operations: encryption, decryption, signature generation or verification.

+The results are summarized in file [RESULTS.txt](RESULTS.txt).
+It is generated using the Python script `analyze.py`.

+Two tables are provided:

+- Number of operations per second.
+- Number of operations per CPU cycle.
+This metrics is independent of the CPU frequency and demonstrates the quality of implementation.

+In each table, the ranking of each CPU in the line is added between brackets.

 ## RSA key pairs generation